 Methodist University complies with all Federal, State and DVA requirements in the administration and execution of the Service-members' Readjustment Act.
-Students utilizing DVA education benefits must have their course schedules approved for certification by the Office of Veteran Services in Stout Hall.
+Students utilizing DVA education benefits must have their course schedules approved for certification by the Director of Veteran Services housed in the Military and Veterans Center located on the lower level of the Berns Student Center.

 Courses cannot be certified unless they are a part of the student's declared major.
 Courses cannot be certified that are taken on a pass-fail basis or for audit.
-Students who fail to maintain the Standards of Academic Progress as listed in the financial aid section of this catalog or who's cumulative GPA is below 2.0 for two consecutive terms will not be able to receive VA Education Benefits through MU unless a one-time probationary term has been applied for and approved.
+Students who fail to maintain the Standards of Academic Progress as listed in the financial aid section of this catalog or who's cumulative GPA is below 2.00 for two consecutive terms will not be able to receive VA Education Benefits through MU unless a one-time probationary term has been applied for and approved.